How Can Music Help Your Hearing?

 One could say that hearing is a sense, it is essentially passive.
 There is no real effort on your part.
 Even if you are not concentrating on what you are hearing, you still hear sounds.
 Although you hear the sound, you may not be aware of it, focusing on it, or giving any attention to it.
 Examples of this might be if you are reading a book and concentrating on what you are reading, you may not even be aware of other sounds around you.
 Or, if you are having lunch with a friend in a restaurant and your friend is talking to you, but you have become distracted by something.
 From then on you “hear” very little, if anything.

 Listening is a skill that you actively have to take part in.
 Active listening requires attention – i.e. this is when you give attention to what you would otherwise be passively hearing.
 Active listening is intentional.
 It involves a level of concentration, paying attention to the sound, being interested in the sound, and being focused on it.
-In other words, you are thinking about or applying cognitive skills to the sound you are hearing.
+In other words, you are thinking about or applying cognitive skills to the sound you are hearing, this brings us to hearing loss and music.

 What is a well-trained ear?